 Precisely how you order may vary depending on the café.
 Sit-down and counter-based versions are both present in Belgium.
 If you aren’t sure which you’ve entered, look around and take cues from others, as observing locals is often the easiest way to determine which approach applies.

 With regular black coffee or espresso, don’t be surprised if you aren’t asked how you like your coffee when ordering.
 It isn’t uncommon for your cup to be accompanied by a small tray of potential additions, including cream, sugar, and more.
+In many Belgian cafes, you might also find whipped cream as an indulgent topping for various coffee drinks, adding a rich and decadent touch to your coffee experience.
 That allows every person to customize their coffee based on their preferences, making the experience highly personal.

 Coffee Ordering Mistakes in Belgium